-Best Apple Watch Bands for Extra Large Wrists in 2019
+Best Apple Watch Bands for Extra Large Wrists 2022

 Comfortable and unique

-This band from Carterjett has a unique rubber tire tread appearance and it's made from a comfortable silicone material.
+This band from Carterjett has a unique rubber tire tread appearance, and it's made from a comfortable silicone material.
 The band has evaporative channels on the back, so it's rather breathable and perfect for exercising in.
 The XL/XXL size fits 8-10 inch wrists.
+This band comes in both sizes and fits every generation Apple Watch.

 Traditional NATO style